 If you haven't ever tried quinoa, it is a similar size to couscous, but unlike couscous it is gluten free.
 Once cooked it fluffs up and is very high satiety.
 It's a great alternative in place of rice etc, for when you fancy something different.

 Occasionally I will add some grated apple into the mixture for a bit of sweetness and variation, it goes really well and the kids love it.
-You could also try different spice mixtures and add some cheese from your HEa for some cheesy beef quinoa bites.
+You could also try different spice mixtures and add some cheese for some cheesy beef quinoa bites.

 They are also gluten and dairy free.
 So great for anyone with intolerances or allergies to those ingredients.